AdoriZahard/hi3er/docs/index.md

 !!! note
     Updated for 6.1.
 Thanos Snap is the strongest build out of the two possible builds for HoV.
 Also, Mobius has been revived, and it is now used for the build.

-> Boss to be Chosen: Husk or Hephaestus, then Elysia (fastest clear/speedrun) or Aponia
+> Boss to be Chosen: Husk, then Elysia (fastest clear/speedrun) or Aponia

 !!! note
     Hephaestus is only ever taken if you want the fastest clear time for F17.
 If you aren't looking for that, then by any means, just stick with Husk instead, as it's the safer and more comfortable option.